Conversations on Civil Justice: Do We Need an International Court of Civil Justice? Friday, October 20, 2023, 1 - 1:30 P.M. Pacific Time (Webinar)

 Section 1983 and Police Use of Force: Building A Civil Justice Framework, Berkeley Law Warren Room, April 14, 2023

 Conversations regarding police use of force have been persistent over the past several years as social movements following repeated police killings have demanded change and accounting.
 Section 1983 is the most often used mechanism to pursue civil suits against police officers for using excessive force that violates constitutional rights.
 This symposium, cohosted in collaboration with the California Law Review, explored the importance of bringing a civil justice perspective to Section 1983 use of force litigation.
-Confirmed speakers include Fred Smith, Jr. (Emory Law), Hedwig Lee (Duke Sociology), Erin Kerrison (Berkeley Social Welfare), Justin Feldman (Harvard Epidemiology), Frank Rudy Cooper (UNLV Law), Derecka Purnell (Columbia Law), Sarah Staszak (Princeton), Ndjuoh MeChu (Seton Hall Law), Los Angeles District Attorney George Gascon, Naomi Murakawa (Princeton African American Studies), Nikki Jones (Berkeley African American Studies), Joanna Schwartz (UCLA Law), Seth Stoughton (University of South Carolina Law), The Hon.
+Speakers included Fred Smith, Jr. (Emory Law), Hedwig Lee (Duke Sociology), Erin Kerrison (Berkeley Social Welfare), Justin Feldman (Harvard Epidemiology), Frank Rudy Cooper (UNLV Law), Derecka Purnell (Columbia Law), Sarah Staszak (Princeton), Ndjuoh MeChu (Seton Hall Law), Los Angeles District Attorney George Gascon, Naomi Murakawa (Princeton African American Studies), Nikki Jones (Berkeley African American Studies), Joanna Schwartz (UCLA Law), Seth Stoughton (University of South Carolina Law), The Hon.
 Carlton W. Reeves, Professor Osagie Obasogie (Berkeley Law and Public Health), Dean Erwin Chemerinsky (Berkeley Law) and celebrated civil rights attorneys John Burris and Paul Hoffman.
 This program was supported by a generous gift from the AAJ's Robert L. Habush Endowment.

 Berkeley Boosts: Conversations on Civil Justice — The Civil Justice Crisis in Housing Cases, Friday, April 7, 2023, 10 - 10:30 A.M.
 Pacific Time (Webinar)